SayaliBhosale16/JS-Playground/README.md

 # 3. Tic Tac Toe Game

-A simple Tic Tac Toe game built with HTML, CSS, and JavaScript.
+A Tic Tac Toe game built with HTML, CSS, and JavaScript.
 This project allows two players to take turns and play the classic 3x3 grid game in the browser.

 ## Features
 - 2-player gameplay with alternating turns (X and O).